 Dog Tires?
 It Could Be Your pooch.

 You’ve heard that your spouse’s snoring can cause you to lose sleep, but what about your pet’s?
 John Shepard, M.D., medical director of the Mayo Clinic Sleep Disorders Center, recently asked that question to 300 patients who came to the center for a routine consultation.
-He found that many people with sleep problems were sharing their bedrooms with their cats and dogs.
+He found that many people with sleep problems were sharing their bedrooms with their cats and dogs.“The results indicate that 22 percent of our patients are likely to have pets sleeping on the bed with them,” Dr. Shepard says.
+“That’s a significant number.”

 Dr. Shepard notes that many common things in daily life affect sleep.
 The sleeping environment — especially sound, movement, light, temperature and humidity in the bedroom — plays a significant role in the quality of people’s sleep.
 Dr. Shepard became interested in how pets can disrupt people’s sleep after one patient reported that she frequently got up in the middle of the night to let the dog out and waited up to 15 minutes before returning to bed with her pet.